Statement of Faith

 - The local church is autonomous, that is, it is self-governing, self-supporting and self-propagating in its mature state (Acts 2; 13:1-4).

-- The biblical form of church government is a plurality of elders with a Lead Pastor who all qualify on the basis of 1Timothy 3 in spiritual life, character, domestic life and ruling ability.
+- The Biblical form of church government is a plurality of Elders with a Senior Pastor who all qualify on the basis of 1Timothy 3 in spiritual life, character, domestic life and ruling ability.

 - We believe in the public gathering of the Church together for prayer, worship, teaching and preaching of the Bible and the administering of the sacraments of the church (Acts 2; I Corinthians 11; Hebrews 10:25).